Becoming a Midwife in WA State

 The following counties had increases in home and birth-center births during that time: Asotin, Chelan, Clallam, Clark, Ferry, Franklin, Island, King, Klickitat, Lewis, Mason, Okanogan, Pacific, Pend Oreille, Skagit, Snohomish, Spokane, and Whatcom.

-MAWS welcomes new Licensed Midwives to our community!
-Because the first year of practice can be a difficult time financially, MAWS provides all new LMs with their first year of membership for free.
+MAWS welcomes new Licensed Midwives to our Washington community!
+Because the first year of practice—whether a new grad or new to Washington—can be a difficult time financially, MAWS provides all new Washington LMs with their first year of membership for free.
 Contact Us for more information or with questions.